Fiindah/Fiindah/README.md

 ## Hi, I'm Endah 👋

- About
+## About
-I enjoy continuous learning, taking on new challenges, and building practical applications with clear purpose.
-Open to collaboration on meaningful projects.
+I enjoy continuous learning, taking on new challenges, and building meaningful applications.
+I am open to collaborating on projects that focus on practical and impactful solutions.

 ### Tech Stack
 - JavaScript (ES6+)